 The common travel advice is to venture off the beaten path – not just because it’s cheaper and more authentic, but also because it’s fun!

-When Lee and I were in the seaside town of Quarteira in the Algarve, Portugal we ate a few meals at the popular tourist restaurants along the beach.
+Lee and I were in the seaside town of Quarteira in the Algarve, Portugal.
+We ate a few meals at the popular tourist restaurants along the beach.
 They were fine – easy to understand menus, typical dishes, English speaking servers, etc.

 But one evening we decided to start wandering into the backstreets of the village.
 Several winding cobblestone lanes later, we found a small family owned restaurant on a quiet street.